-Seeing a loved one suffer from a Perinatal Mood Disorder (PMD) is never easy.
+Seeing a loved one suffer from a Perinatal Mood or Anxiety Disorder (PMAD) is never easy.
 Being present and encouraging your partner to get help is the most important thing you can do.
-Living with someone who has a PMD can also be frustrating and confusing.
+Living with someone who has a PMAD can also be frustrating and confusing.
 Check the links below to find help for your partner and yourself.

 Read more about postpartum depression here.